whitneyburton/portfolios/students/1801-front/daniela-carey/20180302-daniela-carey-m2.md

 _What did you enjoy about Sorting Suite?
 What was challenging?
 How did working together on Sorting Suite compare to your work for GameTime? for Weathrly?
 How does this project serve your Areas of Emphasis (from above)?
 How does it serve your overall goals at Turing and beyond?_

+I loved Sorting Suite because I love logic puzzles and implementing each sort felt like solving a logic puzzle.
+I enjoyed the balance on this project between working alone and working with classmates.
+Because I had finished the sorts earlier in the week, I was able to help talk through and problem solve the sorts with classmates.
+This helped reinforce my understanding of each sort and helped me refine my problem-solving process.
+Because I was going through each sort multiple times with classmates, I was able to practice my problem-solving process over and over.

 ### Complete Me
 * **Fundamental JS and Style:** 3.5
 * **Testing:** 4